wangy412/nvim-config/README.md

 ## TODO

-- [ ] Don't display filetype when there is no filetype
 - [ ] Use some base 16 colorscheme generator
 - [ ] Some weird galaxyline behaviour I'm not bothered to fix
 - [ ] Lazy loading